Triangulated categories with a single compact generator and two Brown representability theorems: A couple of technical lemmas

 \section{A couple of technical lemmas}

-In Section~\ref{S37} we will prove Theorem~\ref{T1.-1}.
-The proof will rely heavily on a couple of technical lemmas---in this section we state these in great generality, to cover both the application to come in Section~\ref{S37} and the one to be found in the proof of \cite[Theorem~4.6]{Neeman18}.
+In Section~\ref{S37} we will prove Theorem~\ref{T1.-1}(i), and in Section~\ref{SS3} we will prove Theorem~\ref{T1.-1}(ii).
+Both proofs will rely heavily on a couple of technical lemmas---in this section we state and prove these lemmas, in sufficient generality to cover both applications.
 Let us therefore set up a little notation.

 \ntn{N997.1} Throughout this section $R$ will be a commutative ring, $\ct$ will be an $R$--linear triangulated category with coproducts, and $\cs\subset\ct$ will be a triangulated subcategory.
 The Yoneda functor $\cy:\ct\la\Hom_R^{}\big[\cs\op\,,\,\Mod R\big]$ will be the map taking $t\in\ct$ to $\Hom(-,t)$, where $\Hom(-,t)$ is viewed as an $R$--linear functor $\cs\op\la\Mod R$.